 Praise the Lord, my soul; all my inmost being, praise his holy name.
 Praise the Lord, my soul, and forget not all his benefits – who forgives all your sins and heals all your diseases, who redeems your life from the pit and crowns you with love and compassion, who satisfies your desires with good things so that your youth is renewed like the eagle’s.
 Psalm 103:1-5 NIV

-I desired for my husband and I to feel connected on a deep level.
-Neither of us felt safe, secure, or significant to the other.
+I desired for my husband and me to feel connected on a deep level.
+Neither of us had been feeling safe, secure, or significant to the other.
 It was like we were two people residing in the same house, yet living separate lives.

 Yes, having this biological understanding of sex made me a better person.
-I became more empathetic to the aching need my husband, Mr. Muscle’s, brain had for higher levels of oxytocin.
+I became more empathetic to the aching need my husband’s brain had for higher levels of oxytocin.
 I held less disdain and became more empathetic to male sexual need (but not condoning acts outside of God’s guidelines).

 Sex is more than a physical union, there is a spiritual and emotional aspect.
-But, it helped me immensely to understand the underlying physical processes.
+However, it helped me immensely to understand the underlying physical processes.

 This may all sound very clinical, but it screamed romance to me!
-At the time my libido disappeared, I felt disconnected emotionally from Mr. Muscle.
-He felt disconnected from me, too, because he was getting limited amounts of his ‘oxytocin fix.’
+At the time my libido disappeared, I felt disconnected emotionally from my husband.
+He felt disconnected from me, too, because he was getting limited amounts of his “oxytocin fix.”

 Good resource: Read more about the marvelous male brain, “What Can He Be Thinking?” by Michael Gurian.

-Bonny Logsdon Burns writes at the OysterBed7 blog where she encourages the low-libido wife through a Christian lens.
+Bonny Logsdon Burns writes at the OysterBed7 blog where she encourages the low-libido wife from a Christian perspective.
 Bonny wishes to help wives understand the many dimensions of desire.
-She blends scripture with her science and lay-counseling background in a gentle way for those women who fear they may never again experience sensual cravings.
+She gently blends scripture with her science and her lay-counseling background for those women who fear they may never again experience sensual cravings.
 In her light yet sensitive manner, she offers practical wisdom and sound information while covering everything in prayer.
-She wants others to have hope as she shares her own journey toward reclaiming sex drive and enjoying full intimacy with her husband.
+She wants others to have hope as she shares her own journey toward reclaiming her sex drive and enjoying full intimacy with her husband.
 Walking alongside hurting women is her passion.